Delaware Valley Classical School: Classic Learning Test

 Students take the Classic Learning Test, an alternative standardized test comparable to the SAT or ACT college admission test, which assesses English, mathematical, and critical reasoning skills.
 Based on the median scores from the 2019–2020 school year, DVCS eleventh and twelfth graders ranked 3rd nationally.
-For the 2021-2022 academic year, DVCS seventh and eighth graders were ranked 9th on the CLT8, and ninth and tenth graders were ranked 3rd on the CLT10.
-For the 2022-2023 academic year, DVCS ranked 7th for the CLT8 and 11th for the CLT10.
+For the 2021–2022 academic year, DVCS seventh and eighth graders were ranked 9th on the CLT8, and ninth and tenth graders were ranked 3rd on the CLT10.
+For the 2022–2023 academic year, DVCS ranked 7th for the CLT8 and 11th for the CLT10.

 Chrysostom Oratory Competition

 Seniors present and defend a thesis as a requirement for graduation, after which it can be nominated for submission to the annual ACCS Chrysostom Oratory Competition.
-Students Kelly Weber, Phoebe Hu, and Sarah Chaffee represented Tall Oaks by earning first prize in the ACCS Chrysostom Oratory Competition in successive years from 2011–13, and in 2017, Kana Turley became the fourth Tall Oaks student to earn first prize in the competition.
+Students Kelly Weber, Phoebe Hu, and Sarah Chaffee represented Tall Oaks by earning first prize in the ACCS Chrysostom Oratory Competition in successive years from 2011 to 2013, and in 2017, Kana Turley became the fourth Tall Oaks student to earn first prize in the competition.